 Caring for someone with a disability requires a significant commitment - providing for their everyday needs, ensuring they are connected to their families, are valued members of their community, and reach their full potential.

-All children need the care of a loving adult, time with friends and a wide range of life experiences.
+All children need the care of loving adults, time with friends and a wide range of life experiences.

 Carer Learning Pathways

 Caring for a child with a disability requires commitment to providing for their everyday needs, ensuring they are connected to their families and reach their full potential.
-At LWB we support people to build their caring knowledge - click here to learn more about the courses available to support children with a disability.
+At Life Without Barriers we support people to build their caring knowledge - click here to learn more about the courses available to support children with a disability.

 Resources - support and information